Vegan jambalaya. Gluten free.

 Green onions for topping, chopped

 Into a large, heavy bottom Dutch oven or stock pot, add 1-2 tablespoon of olive oil to coat your pan.
 Add the onion and peppers.
 Cook, stirring often, for about 6 minutes or until softened a bit.
 Add your garlic and jalapeño and cook for an additional minute.
 Then add the dry spices and stir to coat the veggies.
 Cook the spices for 2-3 minutes to remove the raw flavor.
-Then proceed to add the rice.
+Then proceed to add the stock and the rice.
 Stir well to ensure that the rice is distributed throughout the pan.
 Bring to a boil and then reduce the heat to low and cover your pan.
 Cook for 40-45 minutes, stirring frequently, or until the rice is tender and cooked through.
 Finally, add your drained beans and cook for another 4 minutes or so to heat them through.
 Spoon into bowl and garnish with chopped green onions.